kingfisher11/javatraining/docs/Day 3 - Backend + SQLite.md

 # 1. Overview of Today’s System

-By the end of Day 3, you will have:
+By the end of Day 3 - Part 1, you will have:

 ### ✔ SQLite database (`result.db`)
 ### ✔ CRUD for Students